About Our Analyses

 Together, the Antarctic and Greenland Ice Sheets contain more than 99 percent of freshwater ice on Earth.
 If they both completely melted, they would raise sea level by an estimated 67.4 meters (223 feet).
 Long-term satellite data indicate that through most of the twentieth century, the ice sheets made very little contribution to sea level, and were nearly in balance in annual snowfall gain and ice or meltwater loss.
 However, the stability of the ice sheets has changed considerably in the twenty-first century.

-Ice Sheets Today provides near-real time maps and graphs of melt conditions on the Greenland Ice Sheet during the melt season, roughly April 1 through November 1.
-NSIDC scientists, in collaboration with an international team of scientists, report on Greenland Ice Sheet conditions.
-During the Antarctic melt season, typically November 1 through April 1, the team publishes periodic maps and graphs of Antarctic Ice Sheet melt conditions.
-Ice Sheets Today is funded by NASA under the ASINA grant.
+Ice Sheets Today used to provide near-real time maps and graphs of melt conditions on the Greenland Ice Sheet during the melt season, roughly April 1 through November 1.
+NSIDC scientists, in collaboration with an international team of scientists, reported on Greenland Ice Sheet conditions.
+During the Antarctic melt season, typically November 1 through April 1, the team published periodic maps and graphs of Antarctic Ice Sheet melt conditions.
+Ice Sheets Today was suspended in October 2025 because of non-renewed funding from NASA.
 It was formerly known as Greenland Ice Sheet Today and Antarctic Ice Sheet Today before 2023.

-Ice Sheets Today also includes a decade of periodic scientific analyses on surface melting of the Greenland Ice Sheet in the Northern Hemisphere and Antarctic Ice Sheet in the Southern Hemisphere.
-These articles span the years 2015-2025 when funding ended.
+Ice Sheets Today archives a decade of periodic scientific analyses on surface melting of the Greenland Ice Sheet in the Northern Hemisphere and Antarctic Ice Sheet in the Southern Hemisphere.
+These articles span from 2015 to 2025 when funding ended.
+Beginning in September 2026, Sea Ice Today, may occasionally a section on ice sheet conditions when melt events warrant analysis.

 Snow Today